 Check out our many trails then lace up your boots, pack for a day of traversing our spaces and get out and discover the wild side of North Lake Tahoe.
 There are varying levels of difficulty so check out trail maps and weather conditions before you set out.
 Also be sure to pack plenty of water!

-Take a cable car up to High Camp at Squaw Valley for an easy day hike surrounded by freshly bloomed wild flowers.
+Known as “The Spring Skiing Capital®,” Palisades Tahoe maximizes the spring season with a multitude of activities.
+We recommend taking a cable car up to High Camp for an easy day hike surrounded by freshly bloomed wildflowers.
 This location offers six individual trails that all vary from 1-4 miles.
 The wildflowers in this area include blue gentians and white thimble berries.

 This slightly strenuous climb isn’t for the faint of heart, but well worth the heart pumping 6-mile uphill trek.
 Along your way to the top, you’ll be treated to many natural splendors including a stellar view and smatterings of unbelievably unique wildflower patches.
 The wildflowers on this hike include red alpine paintbrush, white-purple lupine and pink fireweed blooming along the trail and spread across the peak.

 Another local favorite is Page Meadows, which can be accessed from 64 acres in Tahoe City.
 Our recommendation?
 Take the TART bus to the transit center and hike from there – it’s an easy way for you to kick back and relax while also helping out local traffic.